xvik/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

     .option(InstallerOptions.ForceSingletonForJerseyExtensions, false)
     ```

-Special `@Protptype` scope annotation may be used to mark resources in prototype scope.
+Special `@Prototype` scope annotation may be used to mark resources in prototype scope.
 It is useful when [guice servlet support is disabled](../guide/web.md#disable-servletmodule-support) (and so `@RequestScoped` could not be used).

 Due to specifics of [HK2 integration](lifecycle.md), you may need to use: